Madhav Infra Projects Limited

 The Company has formulated CSR policy as provided under Section 135 of theCompanies Act 2013.
-The Company is committed to discharging its social responsibility as a goodcorporate citizen.
-As part of its social responsibility the Company has conducted healthawareness programme and immunization camps in the peripheral slum areas of Vadodara forthe poor section of the society.
+The Company is committed to discharging its social responsibility asa good corporate citizen.
 The Corporate Social Responsibility Report has been annexedherewith as Annexure- F to this report.

 25. CORPORATE GOVERNANCE

 Your Company strives to incorporate the appropriate standards for corporategovernance.
 Report on Corporate Governance and a Certificate from the secretarial AuditorsM/s.
 K H & Associates Practicing Company Secretary regarding compliance of theconditions of Corporate Governance as stipulated in Schedule V of the SEBI (ListingObligations and Disclosure Requirements) Regulations 2015 has been annexed herewith as Annexure- G to this report.

-26. SIGNIFICANT AND MATERIAL ORDERS
+26. SIGNIFICANT AND MATERIAL EVENTS AND ORDERS

-There are no significant and material orders passed by any regulator or court ortribunal impacting the going concern status and your Companys operations in future.
+There are no significant and material orders passed by any regulator or court ortribunal impacting the going concern status and your Company's operations in future.

 27. DECLARATION BY INDEPENDENT DIRECTORS

 The Independent directors have submitted their disclosure to the Board that theyfulfil all the requirements as to qualify for their appointment as an Independent Directorunder Section 149 (7) of the Companies Act 2013 that he meets the criteria ofindependence laid down in Section 149(6) of the Companies Act 2013 and regulation 25 ofSEBI (Listing Obligation and Disclosure Requirements) Regulations 2015.

 28. FAMILIARIZATION PROGRAME FOR INDEPENDENT DIRECTORS

 Your company organizing Familiarization programme time to time for IndependentDirectors newly appointed.
 Further your Company issue a formal letter of appointmentdelineation his/her Role Function Duties and Responsibilities.